 |139 x 98 x 84 mm, 660 g||125 x 72 x 37 mm, 427 g|

 Body comparison: Canon R vs Olympus PEN-F

 The side-by-side display below illustrates the physical size and weight of the Canon R and the Olympus PEN-F. The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the Canon R – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is considerably smaller (34 percent) than the Canon R. Moreover, the PEN-F is substantially lighter (35 percent) than the Canon R. It is worth mentioning in this context that the Canon R is splash and dust resistant, while the PEN-F does not feature any corresponding weather-sealing.